madhukarayush/React-BlogPost/README.md

 # Major features of the project:

-Build RestAPI for a BlogPost Application that has the below API-Routes:- -> Signup, Login, Password Reset
+Build RestAPI for a BlogPost Application that has the below API-Routes:-

+i) Signup, Login, Password Reset

--> only Authenticated Users able to create, update and delete Blogs -> default route, gives data of 10 blogs using limit and skip from mongoose.
+ii) only Authenticated Users able to create, update and delete Blogs

+iii) default route, gives data of 10 blogs using limit and skip from mongoose.

 # Getting Started with Create React App